yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot.md

 ---
-title: How to Support Multiple Languages on a Jekyll Blog with Polyglot
+title: How to Support Multiple Languages on Jekyll Blog with Polyglot
 description: >-
   Introducing the process of implementing multilingual support by applying the Polyglot plugin to a Jekyll blog based on 'jekyll-theme-chirpy'.
 categories: